ngbsn/sqlscript2jpa-codegen/README.md

 # sqlscript2jpa-codegen

 A Java tool to generate Lombok wired JPA entities from DDL statements.
-The library offers both a maven plugin and a JAR to be run as a standalone tool.
+The tool offers both a maven plugin library and a JAR to be run as a standalone tool.
 It internally uses JSqlParser to parse the DDL statements.

 The tool can generate the following,